amansbhandari/ethereum-smart-contract/README.md

+# Overview
+Sample Dapp to solve notary problem between buyer and seller through ethereum smart contract using ropsten testnet and truffle.

 # Approach Taken
 Approach for this involves a Dapp that interacts with smart contract through infura deployed on ropsten testnet.
 Figure 1 diagram shows the overview of the various components involved.